theratioproject/theratioproject.github.io/source/_posts/Variadic-Parameters.md

 ### Creating a variadic parameter

-A variadic paramter can be written by inserting exactly three period characters `(...)` after the parameter identifier.
+A variadic paramter can be written by inserting exactly three period characters `(...)` immediately after the parameter identifier.

-The example below indicates how the variadic parameter can be created
+The example below indicates how the variadic parameter can be created in *blocks* and *class* methods.

 ```js
 block sumNumbers(numbers...)
 class VariadicClass
   block VariadicClass(args...)
 ```

-### Values of a variadic parameters
+## Variadic Paremeters

 The values of a variadic parameter are available in the block or method body as a list that consist of all the passed values.
-In a block/method there cannot be more than one variadic parameter and it must be the last parameter in the block/method initialization.
+In a block/method, there cannot be more than one variadic parameter and it must be the last parameter in the block/method initialization.
 A block can contain other compulsory parameter but with the variadic parameter comming last.
 The example below shows a block with a compulsory parameters and a variadic parameters

 ```js